seven-io/nodered-contrib-sms77/README.md

 *Delay*: Set a custom date for time-delayed dispatch in the form of a Unix timestamp or a date/time string formatted as yyyy-mm-dd hh:ii.

-*Return JSON?*: If enabled, the API returns a detailed JSON response.

-*Unicode?*: If enabled, enforce unicode encoding ignoring API detection.

 *Flash?*: If enabled, SMS get sent as [flash](https://help.seven.io/en/flash-sms).

-*Details?*: If enabled, the API returns dispatch specific information - is ignored if `json` is enabled.

-*UTF8?*: If enabled, enforce UTF8 encoding ignoring API detection.

-*No Reload?*: If enabled, dispatch of duplicate SMS, text and recipient alike within 180 seconds, gets allowed.

 *Performance Tracking?*: If enabled, links found in the text get replaced with a shortened URL and [click tracking](https://help.seven.io/en/performance-tracking-1) enabled.